anhdau185/application-infrastructure/docs/whats-the-dish/workflows-backend.md

-# Auth Service Workflows
+# Dish API Workflows

-This doc presents complete, step-by-step, easy-to-follow workflows for developing, deploying, and monitoring the Auth Service.
+This doc presents complete, step-by-step, easy-to-follow workflows for developing, deploying, and monitoring the Dish API.

 ## Local Development

-It is recommended that you develop the service using the "local" method, whose setup guide is presented in the section [Getting Started](https://github.com/anhdau185/auth-service#getting-started), over the "Docker" way.
+It is recommended that you develop the service using the "local" method, whose setup guide is presented in the section [Getting Started](https://github.com/anhdau185/whats-the-dish-api#getting-started), over the "Docker" way.
 This way you can benefit from hot loading, faster development time, and better development experience.

 This workflow is very simple and straightforward:

 - Make code changes
-- Save and wait for watch mode to automatically reload the development server
+- Save and wait for the development server to reload
 - Checkout to a new branch, commit, and push to remote
 - Create a pull request to `master`
 - Review the changes and then merge the pull request